 Space Situational Awareness Systems

 Some satellites track objects and debris fields from LEO.
-Others operate from a much higher orbital position (GEO) and are capable of maneuvering to perform detailed inspections of orbiting items of especially high interest.
+Others operate from a much higher orbital position (GEO) and are capable of maneuvering to perform detailed inspections of orbiting items that are of especially high interest.

-Reconnaissance and Imaging Satellites (Unknown).
+Reconnaissance and Imaging Satellites (Number Unknown).
 Although the history of the Air Force is steeped in these reconnaissance systems, the operational details of each constellation are classified.
 In the late 1990s and early 2000s, the Air Force moved to develop and field a constellation of space-based radar satellites.
 That program (known as Lacrosse/Onyx) launched five satellites, each carrying a synthetic aperture radar (SAR) as its prime imaging sensor.
-Because SAR systems can see through clouds with high resolution, they offer the potential to provide a capability from which it is hard to hide.54
+Because SAR systems can see through clouds with high resolution, they offer the potential to provide a capability from which it is hard to hide.73

 Space Launch Capacity